MahApps/mahapps.com/input/docs/stylevariants/winui.md

 ## The set

-The set has one style of its own so far, the text box, and hands down the [Win10](win10) one for every control it has nothing for yet.
+The set has the text box and the scroll bar of its own, along with the calendar and the two pickers that moved in on `develop`, and hands down the [Win10](win10) one for every control it has nothing for yet.
 That reads thinner than it is.
 The two looks belong to the same family, so a Windows 10 control sits next to a WinUI one far better than a Metro one would, and every WinUI style that gets written takes one of those places.

 It goes *in place of* `Styles/Controls.xaml`, because it merges `Styles/Win10/Controls.xaml`, which in turn merges `Styles/Controls.xaml`: